-Employer: 2.4% of gross payroll.
+Employer: 2.4% of covered payroll.

-The minimum monthly earnings for contribution and benefit purposes are equal to the legal minimum wage (18,898 CFA francs a month).
+The minimum monthly earnings for contribution and benefit purposes are equal to the legal minimum wage (28,847 CFA francs a month).

 The maximum monthly earnings for contribution and benefit purposes are 250,000 CFA francs.